elizrgrs/elizrgrs.github.io/README.md

 ## Scholarship

-I am interested in applying techniques from operations research and mathematical modeling to benefit the public good.
+I am generally intersted in operations research, accomidates my interests in applied math and computer science.
+Lately I have been interested in problems relating to the power sector.

 This summer I worked in the [Rigorous Systems Research Group](https://rsrg.cms.caltech.edu/) on a public health aware optimal power flow model under the guidance of Dr. Adam Wierman and Dr. Nicolas Christianson in the Caltech Computing and Mathematical Sciences department.
 This project addresses the public health impact of power grid management and electricity generation.
 A poster further detailing our work can be accessed here:

-For my senior thesis at Harvey Mudd College, I am working on the [all-pairs vitality-maximization problem](https://link.springer.com/article/10.1007/s10479-024-06022-4), which was formulated by my advisor Dr. Susan E. Martonosi and Dr. Alice Paul in 2024.
+For my senior thesis at Harvey Mudd College, I am working on the [all-pairs vitality-maximization problem (VIMAX)](https://link.springer.com/article/10.1007/s10479-024-06022-4), which was formulated by my advisor Dr. Susan E. Martonosi and Dr. Alice Paul.
 My thesis specific website can be accessed [here](https://sites.google.com/g.hmc.edu/rogers-senior-thesis?usp=sharing).
-I will be updating the webiste with information about the project as I continue to lean into the area!
+VIMAX is an NP-Hard network interdiction problem which I am still learning about, but in general my thesis will look at why the Benders decomposition algorithm solves VIMAX on some types of graphs but not others.
+I will be updating my thesis website as I make more progress in the area!

 ## Personal Interests